For the 2026 school year, there are 2 public middle schools serving 1,653 students in Rowlett, TX.

-The top ranked public middle schools in Rowlett, TX are Vernon Schrade Middle School and Coyle Middle School.
+The top-ranked public middle school in Rowlett, TX is Vernon Schrade Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Minority enrollment is 81% of the student body (majority Hispanic and Black), which is more than the Texas public middle school average of 75% (majority Hispanic).
+Minority enrollment is 81% of the student body (majority Hispanic), which is more than the Texas public middle school average of 75% (majority Hispanic).

 School